 Robin holds a BASc in Computer Science from Lebanese University and completed the Executive Development Program in Leadership at IVEY Business School.

-Peter has over 9 years of progressive management experience in language services with a focus on streamlining processes, implementations, and operations management.
-His business and functional knowledge of and his depth of skills in business process analysis have enabled him to successfully lead Exacta Interpreting Inc. on large-scale implementation projects in support of customer requirements.
-Peter has over 15 years of experience in lean manufacturing prior to joining Exacta, which has given him a first-hand understanding of the day-to-day issues faced by organizations, and the perspective necessary to assist clients when it comes to delivery of services.
-Peter’s formal education consists of a Bachelor of Science degree in Psychology and a Masters of Business Administration degree focusing on Manufacturing and Technology.
+Peter has over 12 years of progressive management experience in languages services with a focus on streamlining processes, implementations, and operations management.
+His business and functional knowledge of and the depth of skills in the area of business process analysis have enabled him to successfully lead Exacta on large scale implementation of interpreting services across Canada in support of customer requirements.
+Peter has over 15 years of experience in lean manufacturing prior to joining Exacta which has given him a first-hand understanding of the day-to-day issues faced by organizations, and the perspective necessary to assist clients when it comes to delivery of services.
+Peter’s formal education consists of Bachelor’s of Science degree in Psychology and Masters of Business Administration degree focusing on Manufacturing and Technology.

 Lola has a degree with a specialization in English-Spanish translation.